KelsyT/KelsyT.github.io/Why don't more people use voice recordings on Substack.md

 ---
 created: 2024-11-18T17:42
-date: 2024-11-18T18:44
+date: 2024-11-18T18:49
-edited_seconds: 270
+edited_seconds: 490
 ---
 Hi fellow stackers,

 I'm Kelsy, and I'm new to this particular stack.
 I found my way here after listening to _Jacked: The Outlaw Story of Grand Theft Auto_ by Daivd Kushner on Audible.
+I didn't stay long though, never downloaded the app.
+I just read a few emails from David, and eventually Substack drifted away until I found another writer by the name of Elle Griffin.
+I ocainslly read her emails, which usually asked for a subscription to Substack, though I never did subscribe.
+I just happily read her emails and enjoyed her writing.
+Sometimes she wrote about how she made money on Substack as a writer, and from that I was primed for when I'd eventually get a new phone and found myself finally downloading Substack. whatever free content I could get from her.

-I didn't stay long though, never downloaI love this place is full of writers
+I love this place is full of writers

 I've got a question for you: why don’t you use the voiceover feature on your posts?
 Are the AI voiceovers automatic?
 I think the AI voice over is pretty bad.
 I understand that helps those who can’t read.
 But don’t most devices have a text to speech option built in now?